fdcoull/set08103_assessment/use-cases/use-case-6.md

-# USE CASE: 6 Employees details are provided to HR advisor so promotion can take place
+# USE CASE: 6 Produce a report on the top N populated capital cities in an area where N is provided by me.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an HR advisor I want to view employee's details so that the employee's promotion request can be supported.
+As a member of the organisation I want to produce a report on the top N populated caoital cities in an area where N is provided by me.

 ### Scope

 Company.